doe-eye/banner/README.txt

-first possibility is in the example1.xml shown first possibility is in the example2.xml shown
+first possibility is in the example1.xml shown second possibility is in the example2.xml shown

+(2nd possibility was developed especially for being able to fake round-hover-effect)